→ →

 As an aspiration, but not necessarily a rule, most sanctions that limit the agency of a member should also establish a path of redemption for that member, so that they can regain full rights as members.

 Locations inside pocas are fitted with cameras that, among other things, record live video and audio on-site.
 These video files are divided into 10 minute intervals and encrypted in a multi-signature vault controlled by all members.
-This means the footage is encrypted and unwatchable by default and is only accessible under specific circumstances, agreed upon by those involved in mediating a conflict.
+This means the footage is encrypted and unwatchable by default and is only accessible under specific circumstances.
+All present members can request access to a video, notifying other present people in the process.
+Each person is generally limited by how many recordings they equest, and generally an explanation of the request is advised.
 This respects the privacy of individuals while ensuring safety within pocas.

-Inspiration: Zapatista Local Autonomous governments, restorative justice, anarchist organizing, Black Panther’s Free medical clinics, Democratic Confederalism, Community Rule, 8 Principles for Managing A Commmons
+Inspiration: Zapatista Local Autonomous governments, restorative justice, anarchist organizing, Black Panther's Free medical clinics, Democratic Confederalism, Community Rule, 8 Principles for Managing A Commmons, Disambiguating Autonomy

-Individuals, working groups, or organs whose products or services become particularly successful and require significant space or resources in their respective pocas store are encouraged to evolve into a MUCHA (Modelo Utilitario de Cooperativa Heterogénea Autónoma) with potential funding from a FoCo.
+Groups whose products or services become particularly successful and require significant space or resources in their respective pocas spaces are encouraged to evolve into a MUCHA (Modelo Utilitario de Colaboración Heterogénea Autónoma).
 This transition allows them to expand as an external organization, cooperative business or project beyond the limitations of a pocas store, while maintaining strong integration within the pocas network and access to FoCo services.
-The development of MUCHAs from pocas activities is a crucial aspect of the postcapitalist transition envisioned by the pocas system.
+The incubation of MUCHAs emerging from pocas is crucial for the postcapitalist transition envisioned by the pocas system.

 A beneficial outcome of members transitioning to a MUCHA is the liberation of space within the store, making room for others or welcoming new members.
 MUCHAs originating from a pocas have the flexibility to remain as involved with the network as they wish.
 This can range from using the pocas' coop shop for sales, to offering tasks, roles, and services to members, entire pocas stores, or even the broader network.
-Continuously interfacing with the FoCo's financial services, MUCHAs play a vital role in sustaining the FoCo's liquidity.
 Some of pocas most successful MUCHAs are:

 Saltaharinas is a semi-decentralized cooperative that specializes in producing high-protein flours and food additives by processing insects, focusing primarily on grasshoppers and ants.
 They provide open-source guides and ready-to-assemble kits for anyone interested in starting their own small-scale insect farm, whether at a pocas store or at home.
 Members can then trade their harvested insects with Saltaharinas' processors in return for finished products, equity, credit, or cash.
 Saltaharinas also shares recipes and how-tos for turning these bugs into various flours, snacks, and supplements.
 This opens the door for larger cooperative workshops to join the network as producers.
 Processors distribute their output to reward the farmers, supply different pocas, and even sell directly to the broader public market.